Pita Limjaroenrat: Thailand's reformist leader faces uncertain PM vote

 The court says it is now assessing two complaints against the Move Forward leader; one that he holds shares in a media company - although that company has not functioned for 15 years.

-The other that Move Forward's proposal to amend the draconian royal defamation law, which has jailed hundreds of critics of the monarchy, amounts to an attempt to overthrow Thailand's entire political order.
+The other complaint says Move Forward's proposal to amend the draconian royal defamation lese majeste laws - which has jailed hundreds of critics of the monarchy, amounts to an attempt to overthrow Thailand's entire political order.

 It is unclear when the Constitutional Court will deliberate on the case, but technically, under Thailand's laws, Mr Pita can still become prime minister even if he is removed from parliament.